Harwich High School: Sports

 Harwich had a longstanding co-op football team with Cape Cod Regional Technical High School, until 2009, when the Massachusetts Interscholastic Athletic Association disbanded the co-op stating both schools had enough players to field separate teams.
 The football team has made it to the Massachusetts State Championship game twice; in 2000 and 2006.
 In 2000, the football team rolled through the regular season and secured a playoff berth.
 They were ultimately defeated by powerhouse Georgetown in the championship game, 26–6.
-In 2006, the football team rolled to a 9-1 regular season record, on the shoulders of Massachusetts Division 3A Player of the Year, James Hamilton, who ran for well over 2,000 yards and 37 touchdowns on the season.
+In 2006, the football team rolled to a 9–1 regular season record, on the shoulders of Massachusetts Division 3A Player of the Year, James Hamilton, who ran for well over 2,000 yards and 37 touchdowns on the season.
 Their lone regular season loss came at the hands of Mashpee on Thanksgiving Day.
-The Crusaders played West Roxbury in the first round, defeating them 35-27 and clinched a spot in the Division 3A State Championship game, which they lost 7–0 to Ipswich.
+The Crusaders played West Roxbury in the first round, defeating them 35–27 and clinched a spot in the Division 3A State Championship game, which they lost 7–0 to Ipswich.

-After the disbanding of the co-op with Cape Tech, Harwich fielded its first football team in 2010, under the coaching leadership of legendary former Barnstable High School football coach, Paul "Big Ol Spanks" Demanche.
-The team fielded a 6-2 JV record and played two varsity games against Joseph Case High School of Swansea and Bishop Connolly High School of Fall River, losing both games.
-Harwich will field its first varsity program in 2011.
-As of 2012, Harwich will regionalize with Chatham to form Monomoy Regional High School.
-The football team will be known as the Monomoy Sharks beginning in 2012.
-Beginning in 2013, Monomoy's football team will be a member of the South Shore League (Small), which competes at the Division 6 level of competition.
-In their first full season as a varsity football team in 2013, Monomoy finished the year with a 3–7 record.